Isameru/stringbuilder/README.md

 This utility is a fast, efficient and convenient alternative to std::stringstream and std::string concatenation.
 It was inspired by `System.Text.StringBuilder` class available in .NET Framework Class Library, where an instance of `StringBuilder` class is created and its content built by successive calls to `Append()` method.

-## Dependencies

-The library takes advantage of C++17 features so a fairly modern compiler is needed (Visual Studio 2017 will do).
+The library takes advantage of C++17 features (most notably `std::string_view`), but will also work with C++14 and C++11 in limited form.

+You may find this library not sufficient to your needs, as it does not implement `std::ostream`, nor honor the stream formatters (e.g. `std::hex`).
+A lot of features need to be added to this project to make it a decent one.

 ## Installation

 ```cpp
 #include <stringbuilder.h>
 ```

+Place `stringbuilder.h` somewhere in your source tree or include the project directory with *CMake* and link with the target `stringbuilder`.

 ## Basic Usage